gzcharleszhang/stego/README.md

 ```

 ### Encoding
-Stego can encode a message into an image from the [Go image package](https://golang.org/pkg/image/)
+Stego can encode data into an image from the [Go image package](https://golang.org/pkg/image/)

 ```go
 import (